 Python 2.7 support by the core Python developers ended at the start of 2020.
-While there are people who will continue to support Python for the next few years, the Python 2 series has reached its effective end-of-life.
+The Python 2 series has reached its effective end-of-life.
 It's time for you to migrate code to Python 3.

 If you are writing new code which uses chemfp then you really should start using Python 3.
 OpenEye stopped shipping a Python 2.7 version of OEChem by the end of 2017, and Open Babel and RDKit stopped Python 2.7 support by 2019.
-Chemfp 3.4 is the last version of the commercial chemfp development track which will support Python 2.
+Chemfp 3.5 is the last version of the commercial chemfp development track which will support Python 2.